 2. [Now sold out] The first choice and, until recently, the only choice here was the RAK Hotspot Miner v2 distributed by Cal-Chip.
 It costs $345 after the recent price increase.
 Many orders from 2020 have still not been delivered, and the current lead time appears to be a very optimistic 3 months.
 However, batches of the miners continue to ship out–it’s not like this is some type of scam.

-2. [Now sold-out] The new choice is the pre-order of the Nebra miners.
+3. [Now sold-out] A newer choice was the pre-order of the Nebra miners.
 There are both indoor and outdoor miners in this batch at prices comparable to RAK.
 I have ordered both the indoor and outdoor miners so I’m in the Nebra camp.
-The initial batches were estimated to ship in April and May, however, the delivery schedule below has been delayed by a few weeks:
+The initial batches were estimated to ship in April and May, however, the delivery schedule, which I will not continue updating, has been delayed significantly.
+Customers are not happy.

 I’ve created an additional article where I discuss delays and shipping updates in more detail.
 Though some devices might have slightly better features, you can expect the same rewards rate.
 You’re still going to be waiting for months and it’s not worth trying some pre-order alchemy in order to save a few weeks.

 There’s really no downside to taking this route, except that you’ll have to sit on the sidelines for months after already having spent money on the preorder.